-When methadone, buprenorphine, or naltrexone are administered to a client at this time, his or her withdrawal symptoms lessen in number and severity and cravings to use again are subdued.
+When buprenorphine, also known by its brand name Suboxone, is administered to a client at this time, his or her withdrawal symptoms lessen in number and severity and cravings to use again are subdued.
 This effect occurs because these medications either fully or partially interact with the opioid receptors in the brain like any other opioids do but does not produce a mind-altering high.
 As a result, a client can gain their footing in their recovery rather than being so deeply distressed in their withdrawal process that they leave treatment to use again.

 While most clients will receive therapeutic services during detox, the thick of therapy really begins once withdrawal symptoms have subsided enough to be easily managed.
 With a full course of care that includes individual therapy, group counseling, behavioral therapy, and any other evidence-based therapy that offers promise and hope to a client, clients can begin to truly thrive in the therapeutic setting while medicated.

 As the client is developing skills through therapy and addressing underlying causes associated with his or her opioid addiction, the medication that he or she is prescribed is still working to help minimize withdrawal symptoms that tend to linger for months to years, such as symptoms associated with anxiety or depression.
 It also helps bridge the gap between certain areas in the brain that have been affected by opioid addiction.

 Additional benefits associated with the combination of both medication and therapy include: